sherbondy/s-system/README.md

 If the timing works out, this whole system might find itself wrapped up inside of Light Table as an editing mode. *An IDE for plants* :P

+## Why ClojureScript, Why the Browser?

+Hypertext is a powerful idea.
+Making this project live on the web makes certain extensions natural and straightforward.
+E.g. sharing your creations over the internet, embedding them in other web-pages or as components in games becomes trivial.
+Further, this opens up the possibility of offloading work (e.g. Raytracing) to other computers.
+All of these things are certainly achievable with other tools, but this seems to me to be the most natural way to edge towards the vision of the virtual laboratory.

 ## Inspiration/Reference

 Tons of people on the internet are fascinated by L-systems.
 It's easy to see why: you can produce incredibly organic, aesthetically appealing results with just a few hours work.
 That said, there are hundreds, maybe thousands of reference L-system implementations of varying degrees of completeness.
 I should take heed of and respect these works and draw inspiration from them when appropriate.
 Below I'll maintain a list of all implementations and writings that have (directly or indirectly) influenced the design of this system: